saasbook/cs370/README.md

 $ heroku run rake db:migrate
 $ heroku run rake db:seed
 ```
 An admin has now been created with password 123.
-You can go into the app and change the password and semester now.
+You can go into the app and change the password and semester.

 To allow emails to be sent using the gmail smtp server, you will need to add a few environment variables on heroku.
 Add `MAIL_HOST` with value your heroku app domain.
 Add `GMAIL_USERNAME` with a gmail account username that you want to use.
 Add `GMAIL_PASSWORD` with that gmail account's password.

-There you have it, you can now log in as admin and set the semester, and courses. and the app is ready for use.
+There you have it, you can now log in as admin and set the semester, and the app is ready for use.

 ## Future Possible Features